New Member Promotion >>> Save $15 and get a SHRM tote!

 California Overtime Exemptions

 As with the FLSA, California recognizes several exemptions from overtime requirements.
 The exemptions are similar to, but not identical to, their federal counterparts.
 See IWC Wage Order 4-2001.

 Another critical difference regarding the white-collar exemptions (executive, administrative and professional) between the federal FLSA and California is that California has a 50 percent rule.
 The term "primarily engaged in" in California means that more than one-half of the employee's work time must be spent engaged in exempt work.
 This meaning differs substantially from the federal test, which simply requires that the "primary duty" of the employee falls within the exempt duties.
 In California, the question to ask is not if the position engages in exempt duties, but rather if the position engages in exempt duties more than 50 percent of the time each week.

-A California employee qualifies for the executive exemption is an employee:
+A California employee who qualifies for the executive exemption is an employee:

-administrative exemption is the one that most often snags employers both under the FLSA and California law.
+The administrative exemption is the one that most often snags employers under both the FLSA and California law.
 Employees claimed exempt under the administrative exemption are usually female employees—a reason to be especially cautious about deeming a particular position eligible for the administrative exemption.
 Case law is replete with employers unsuccessfully claiming the administrative exemption for secretaries, file clerks, bookkeepers, paralegals and project managers.
 A California employee qualifies for the administrative exemption if the employee meets all of the following requirements:

 A California employee qualifies for the professional exemption if the employee meets one of the following requirements: